Troll doll: Toy history

 During the period of popularity in the early to mid-1990s, several attempts were made to market the troll dolls to young boys.
 This included action figure lines such as The Original Battle Trolls from Hasbro, the Stone Protectors franchise, and Teenage Mutant Ninja Turtle Trolls.
 The popular Mighty Max line also had a series named Hairy Heads, also known as Dread Heads.

 In 2003, the Dam copyright was restored by the Uruguay Round Agreements Act.
 The Uneeda Doll Company, a company that made millions of US dollars by manufacturing troll dolls in the U.S., challenged the restoration.
 The US Court of Appeals for the Second Circuit upheld the lower court's preliminary injunction, enjoining Uneeda from manufacturing, distributing, or selling "Wish-nik" troll dolls.
 The Toy Industry Association named troll dolls in its Century of Toys List, a list of the 100 most memorable and most creative toys of the 20th century.

 In 2005, Dam licensed the trolls to DIC Entertainment as Trollz.
-With this, the campaign featured products such as fashion dolls and fashion accessories.
-The Trollz campaign was unsuccessful.
+With this, the licensing campaign saw the troll dolls being pushed towards young girls, featuring products such as fashion dolls and fashion accessories.
+The campaign failed and eventually lead into a lawsuit.

 In 2007, DIC sued the Dam company, claiming that they alleged claims of fraud in the inducement and negligent misrepresentation in connection with Dam's troll doll, and DIC's Trollz, which was created after DIC licensed the brand from Dam.
 Dam counter-sued DIC, claiming that the company financially misrepresented its ability to create and market a modern troll doll toy campaign and destroyed the image and goodwill of the doll.

 In 2013, DreamWorks Animation acquired the intellectual property for the Trolls franchise from the Dam Family and Dam Things and became the exclusive worldwide licensor of the merchandise rights, except for Scandinavia, where Dam Things remains the licenser.